 The Difference of “feeling” Like a Failure, and Failure to Move Forward

 I don’t know.
 Certainly, I never want a child to feel like a failure at something.
 But I think there’s a big difference between feeling like a failure and seeking it out in order to learn from it and move forward.
 There’s even a term for it now: Failing Forward.
 Embracing failure as a fact of life – rather than as something to be feared – and using it to empower us to grow and evolve.

 This is one of the reasons why I think the arts are so important – both in their own right and as a way to integrate student learning.
 The act of artistry is more about failure than success.
 As a musician, I spend 90% of my time in a practice room failing before standing on a stage to share a stand-out performance.
 I know artists who have storage rooms filled with canvases – which the people who attend their gallery openings will never see.
 And my favorite lessons with students are often those where the student proclaims “I messed up – can I have another piece of paper?” and I get to tell them “no – make it work”.
 In that moment, more often than not, they create something they never could have imagined possible at the beginning of the exercise.

 Perhaps it’s not about seeking failure or success, but simply changing our mindset about the value of both.
-We are obsessed with success.
-Jon Kabat-Zinn explains that “We are not educated in how to BE – only in how to accomplish” and I think there is a lot of truth to that.
+We obsess over success.
+Jon Kabat-Zinn explains, “We are not educated in how to BE – only in how to accomplish”.
+I think there is a lot of truth to that.
 Somehow, we equate success with accomplishment.
-And we treat failure as though it’s something to be afraid of and to avoid.
+In turn, we treat failure as though it’s something to be afraid of, and to avoid.